<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 A Balance with Technology

-I have also noted in several of my earlier courthouse postings that trial and hearing proceedings are continually expanding their use of video technology to present evidence and connect to remote facilities.
-When designing a courtroom that relies on natural light, controlling light levels to assure proper visibility of video devices must also be considered.
-This is evident in the Iowa courtrooms where an automated window blind system is available on all windows.
-The San Diego courtrooms accomplish this through the use of frosted glass above the entry doors at the rear of the courtroom.
+I have also noted in several of my earlier courthouse postings that trial and hearing proceedings continually expand their use of video technology to present evidence and connect to remote facilities.
+When designing a courtroom that relies on natural light, controlling light levels to ensure proper visibility of video devices must also be considered.
+This is evident in the Iowa courtrooms, where an automated window blind system is available on all windows.
+The San Diego courtrooms accomplish this by using frosted glass above the entry doors at the rear of the courtroom.

-There is little doubt that natural light is, well, natural to us as human beings.
+There is little doubt that natural light is natural to humans.
 Its use in a courtroom is highly recommended where security conditions allow.
 When accompanied by carefully designed accommodations for security and technology, a well-lit courtroom can be the visual and functional focus of the courthouse.

 _______________________________________________________________